luazhizhan/learn-elm/curriculum/trainer.md

 Introduce elm core reference:
 `https://package.elm-lang.org/packages/elm/core/latest/String`
+Explain a -> b -> c and the concept of currying Explain String vs Char

 Play with an example `String.length`
-Explain a -> b -> c and the concept of currying Encourage students to explore more string functions Explain String vs Char
+Do the FormatCents.elm exercise
+Do the Strings.elm exercise

 ### Functions
 ### If-else